Awaiting

 var invalidData = new { Id = -1, Name = "" };

-// Assert exception with specific properties
+// Assert exception with specific message

 await Assert.That(() => ProcessDataAsync(invalidData))